jbampton/sedona-spatialbench/docs/single-node-benchmarks.md

 It would be great to include other engines and databases in the future:

-* dask-geopandas for single-node parallelism across cores
+* `dask-geopandas` for single-node parallelism across cores
-* PostGIS (Postgres SQL extension)
 * An R geospatial engine

-If you’re an expert in any of these technologies, we welcome you to take on this project or reach out to us about collaborating.
+If you're an expert in any of these technologies, we welcome you to take on this project or reach out to us about collaborating.

 Note that compute engines designed for multi-node environments are intentionally excluded from these single-node results for clarity and simplicity.